Updated November 2017

 products as well as in the HOKA ONE ONE Tor Ultra - Women

 .
 These waterproof linings are also breathable.
 Although some believe that waterproof membranes limit breathability, we found that all of the linings were adequate in keeping water out while keeping our feet wicked and dry.
-Breathable mesh panels on the sides of boots and tongues allow for airflow and help maintain dry, comfortable conditions inside the boots.
+Breathable mesh panels on the sides of boots and tongues allow for airflow and help maintain dry, comfortable conditions inside.

 Once feet become wet, they are prone to blisters and hot spots.
 If you intend to hike in a region that could get your feet wet, bring an extra pair of socks.
 Keeping your feet dry is aided by choosing the best boots for your intended uses as well as noticing when your feet become wet and attending to them.
 Consider waterproof features as well as breathability.

-In order to lose weight in materials and construction, there is also a loss in durability.
+To lose weight in materials and construction, you might find that there is also a loss in durability.
 A full-leather boot will last longer than a synthetic leather and mesh shoe.
-Yet, lightweight boots require little break-in period and are more comfortable when trekking long distances (when compared to a clunky heavyweight boot).
+Lightweight boots require little regarding a break-in period and are more comfortable when trekking long distances (when compared to a clunky heavyweight boot).
 All of these boots have a longer lifespan than a shoe, though they will not last as long as a heavyweight option.
 We are pleased with the durability of all of the models reviewed and believe they can last for a couple of seasons or more when seeing regular use.

 , stand up to wear much better.